Monogram Tree Topper

 Peppermint Tree Topper

-Wire big green faux hydrangeas to the top of your tree for an blooming tree topper that fits the Christmas color scheme .
+Wire big green faux hydrangeas to the top of your tree for a blooming tree topper.
 Let the leaves hang down to draw attention to the seasonal beauty.

 Tinker Toys Tree Topper